 Treatment for endocarditis most often involves several rounds of intravenous (IV) antibiotics.
 Patients typically stay in the hospital for the first phase of treatment or until severe symptoms have subsided.
 In the event that the infection does not respond to antibiotics, surgery may be recommended to address the infected area or replace a compromised heart valve.
 In cases of fungal infections, surgery may be used as an initial treatment.

 Tampa General Hospital’s Cardiovascular Center practices the latest advances in the diagnosis and treatment of endocarditis.
-Named as one of America's Best Hospitals for Cardiology & Heart Surgery by U.S. News & World Report, TGH delivers the finest care possible to patients with a wide variety of cardiovascular conditions.
+Named a High Performing Hospital for Cardiology & Heart Surgery by U.S. News & World Report, TGH delivers the finest care possible to patients with a wide variety of cardiovascular conditions.